Fiscal Operations Manual

 - Review for appropriateness, account code use and categorize the expenses as taxable or non-taxable, then return the TRES document or Reimbursement form with notes and approval.

-- Scan all documents related to the move into Nolij as “Confidential” document type.
+- Scan all final documents related to the move into Nolij as “Confidential” document type.